 Split Rock River Loop • Split Rock Lighthouse State Park

-This trail begins at the parking area right off Highway 61 and follows the river upstream for a couple miles before (eventually) crossing over a footbridge and back toward Lake Superior on the other bank.
+The Loop trail begins at the large parking area on the north/west side of Highway 61.
+It follows the river upstream for a couple miles before crossing over a footbridge and back toward Lake Superior on the other bank.

 While beautiful anytime of the year, it’s especially gorgeous in the fall as there are plenty of maples in this area.